AntonC9018/Hopper_University_Paper/paper.md

 }
 ```

-Since the hole you are trying to push these updates from model to view is so narrow, you must convert updates to an analog of an `object` type, losing the actual type of the update in the process.
+Since the hole you are trying to push these updates through from model to view is so narrow, you must convert updates to an analog of the `object` type, losing the actual type of the update in the process.
 This is known as type erasure.

 But wait, can't you use polymorphism instead of `if-else`'s to call the functions you need to process the data?

-Well, since the model does not know anything about your view logic associated with the updates, but it does know the data in the updates, no, this is not possible.
+Well, since the model does not know anything about your view logic associated with the updates, but it does jsut know the data in the updates, no, this is not possible.
+You cannot give the model a type with that data to instantiate (so that it has your polymorphic functions).
+That is, you *could*, it's just not very convenient and there are simpler ways of achieving the same result.

-You could try maintaining a dictionary of handlers mapped to by the type of the update, like below.
+You *could* try maintaining a dictionary of handlers mapped to by the type of the update, like below.
 This is a stinky code smell and maintaining such code is extremely annoying.

 ```C#